No items found.

 • Consider the antagonist as a key player; it’s their role to provoke growth and change in your dynamic main character.

-• To make your story easier to write and avoid the pitfalls of getting bored or despondent with your novel, do everything you can to ensure the main character does not resemble you.
-(As a bonus, you’ll find you're able to use aspects of your experience more freely.)
+• To make your story easier to write and to avoid the pitfalls of getting bored or despondent with your novel, do everything you can to ensure the main character does not resemble you.
+(As a bonus, you’ll find you’re able to use aspects of your experience more freely.)

 • Develop your characters for the reader by showing us their associates (who they hang with or look up to), their appearance, their physical gestures and their activity levels.
 Consider giving them signature phrases or sayings, or recurrent concerns (this tags them for the reader).
 Show them in action more than you tell us what type of person they are.
 Ideally, no types in your finished novel.
 Real people caught on the page!